 It was actually one of the most pleasant long-haul flights I’ve ever taken, and thanks to Norwegian’s innovative lighting and airflow technology, I felt more rested than usual when I arrived in Oslo bright and early the next morning.
 I literally had no jet lag.
 What kind of futuristic airplane science gets rid of jet lag?!
 Norwegian Airlines’, apparently.

-As a major bonus, the plane is fuel efficient, so the entire flight actually takes less time than normal – and it’s better for the environment, too.
+As a major bonus, the plane is super fuel-efficient, so the entire flight actually takes less time than normal – and it’s better for the environment, too.

 On the non-stop flight from Los Angeles to Norway, I slept most of the way, curled up in a blanket with my favorite travel pillow and reclined in my roomy seat with my feet propped up on the footrest.
 But on the flight back, I spent the entire 10 hours blissfully editing photos, watching Lord of the Rings on my private TV screen, gorging myself on the yummy provided 3-course dinner (complete with wine!) and diving into my long-haul flight essentials kit to perform various acts of sorely needed self-care.
 It was honestly the best 10-hour flight I’ve ever taken, and I don’t typically make a habit of staying awake on 10-hour flights.

 - Travel Tip: If you book an economy ticket, you can snag some INSANE deals out of Norwegian hubs like LAX, OAK, and JFK.
 To score an even better deal, book your ticket on the Norwegian version of the site instead of the US version: you’ll get the benefit of the Norwegian-USD conversion and save about $100!